Tuna Kofta, Sour Garlic Sauce

 Tuna Kofta

-Pass the trimmed tuna through a meat grinder on a course setting (or chop into a coarse mince consistency with a sharp knife).
+Pass the trimmed tuna through a meat grinder on a coarse setting (or chop into a coarse mince consistency with a sharp knife).

 Add to the breadcrumb mixture along with all the remaining ingredients.